Today I’ve got a fun little recipe for you that puts frozen fish sticks to shame.

 Using fresh dill weed is super good in that tartar sauce recipe, too.
 It’s such a great recipe — totally customizable to what you like and what you have on hand!
 (Please just don’t use Miracle Whip.
 Ew.)

 Also, if you don’t want to fry these fish nuggets, you can probably bake them.
 Frying things in a small amount of coconut oil is fantastic, though.
 It leaves them light, crispy, and not as greasy as when you use vegetable oil.
 Plus you don’t have to worry about the formation of trans-fats or the oil oxidizing.
-I wrote all about that once.

 The kiddos ate these right up and they were even good warmed up in the oven the next day for lunch!
 I’m willing to bet they’d freeze well, too.
 The homemade tartar sauce keeps for a few days in the fridge, too.

 Click “print recipe” and add this to your meal plan next week!
 You could also pair this with some oven french fries for a fish and chips kind of meal!

 For the fish: